sireum/kekinian/readme.md

 ## Learning Slang by Examples

-If you would like to learn Slang quickly, you can read and use the IVE to experiment with several examples designed to highlight various Slang language features:
+If you would like to learn Slang quickly, you can read and use [Sireum IVE](#using-sireum-ive) to experiment with several examples designed to highlight various Slang language features:

 https://github.com/sireum/slang-by-examples